- A Pomeranian Trip to “The Country”

 |Organic coconut oil for linolenic fatty acids.|

-The meet and beef are all organic and grass fed and the poultry used in Primal foods and treats comes from range free birds.
+The meet and beef are all organic and grass fed and the poultry used in Primal foods and treats comes from free range birds.

 Here is a list of the ingredients of the Chicken Formula.
 Notice there is no “Chicken Meal” in this food!

 Ingredients: Chicken, Chicken Necks, Chicken Gizzards, Organic Kale, Organic Carrots, Organic Yams, Chicken Livers, Organic Broccoli, Organic Apples, Cranberries, Blueberries, Organic Pumpkin Seeds, Organic Sunflower Seeds, Organic Trace Minerals, Organic Parsley, Organic Apple Cider Vinegar, Salmon Oil, Organic Coconut Oil, Organic Quinoa Sprout Powder, Organic Kelp, Alfalfa, Mixed Tocopherols (source of vitamin E).
+Feeding a Raw Food Diet

 I’ve had the Pomeranian’s on the Primal raw diet for three years, and every time I feed them, it’s like they are eating a huge treat!
 They know when breakfast and dinner time are!
 Maggie always reminds me when it’s dinner time!
 She circles around, lets out a little bark and runs over to the kitchen.
 I have seen a major improvement in Yokis behavior since she’s been on this diet, she is no longer frantic or nervous and is much more calm and peaceful with herself and others.
+Feeding a Raw Food Diet

 ** Chicken meal is ground up chicken meat that has been carefully dried to a moisture level of 10%.
 The protein content is 65% and the fat level is 12%.
 Regular chicken contains about 70% water with 18% protein and 5% fat.
 To create chicken meal, ingredients are placed into large vats and cooked.
 This rendering process not only separates fat and removes water to create a concentrated protein product, it also kills bacteria, viruses, parasites and other organisms.
 Rendering can remove infectious agents so, “4D” animals (dead, dying, diseased or disabled) are allowable chicken meal ingredients.
 While not always present, the possible inclusion of these ingredients makes chicken meal always considered unfit for human consumption.
-Taken from Wikipedia
+Taken from Wikipedia Feeding a Raw Food Diet

 ~If you are thinking about feeding raw, or have questions or comments, please let me know by filling out the comment section below~